steventsao/custom-slack-emoji/README.md

 ## Credit

 - https://emojis.sh/ for use case.
-The previous iteration for stickerideas.co was to make custom stickers in print
+The last iteration for stickerideas.co was to make custom stickers in print.